kubernetes/website/content/en/docs/concepts/storage/volumes.md

 {{< feature-state for_k8s_version="v1.25" state="beta" >}}

 By default, Kubernetes {{% skew currentVersion %}} attempts to migrate legacy Portworx volumes to use CSI.
-(CSI migration for Portworks has been available since Kubernetes v1.23, but was only turned on by default with the v1.31 release).
+(CSI migration for Portworx has been available since Kubernetes v1.23, but was only turned on by default with the v1.31 release).
 If you want to disable automatic migration, you can set the `CSIMigrationPortworx` [feature gate](/docs/reference/command-line-tools-reference/feature-gates/)